 More people are hearing about EMDR lately, thanks to stories in the media.

 EMDR is seeing a spike in popularity.
 It’s hit the mainstream on shows like The Affair on Showtime.
 Perhaps because of this, and because of its wide coverage in the press (and because it works!) more frequent inquiries about EMDR have been coming into our office.
 This is wonderful!
 However, while press and publicity are great, what you see on TV doesn’t tell the whole story.

 As a trauma-informed, strengths-based, systems therapist, I have firsthand experience providing EMDR.
 I first received training in EMDR in 2001.
-As an EMDRIA certified therapist, I am now an approved EMDRIA Consultant.
-I am excited to be able to provide consultation for other licensed clinicians who have completed EMDRIA approved training.
+As an EMDRIA certified therapist and an approved EMDRIA Consultant, I am excited to be able to provide consultation for other licensed clinicians who have completed EMDRIA approved training.

 I want to share what I know from my professional experience to help more people understand this therapeutic approach.

 To understand EMDR, you first need to know a little about how we understand trauma.